What Do All Those Software Engineering Job Titles Actually Mean?

 Chief Technical Officer

-CTO is the highest attainable post in software engineering.
+Chief Technology Officer (CTO) is the highest attainable post in software engineering.
+The Chief Technology Officer is a key member of the executive team, responsible for shaping the company's technology strategy and working closely with other executives to ensure alignment with business goals.
 They are multi-faceted and require a diverse skill set.
 Any decision of theirs can either make or break the company.
 While their specific responsibilities depend on the company’s size and makeup, a few common ones are listed below:

 Responsibilities of CTO